 The law is based on Article 5 of the European Convention on Human Rights (ECHR), which protects your right to personal liberty and requires safeguards to be provided to those deprived of liberty.
-This includes the right of access to prompt judicial proceedings to challenge the lawfulness of their detention.
-A guide to Article 5 of the ECHR is at www.echr.coe.int/Documents/Guide Art 5 ENG.pdf

-The Law Society produce their Identifying a deprivation of liberty: a practical guide, that aims to help identify when a deprivation of liberty may occur.
+This includes the right of access to speedy judicial proceedings to challenge the lawfulness of their detention.
+For information see www.echr.coe.int/european-convention-on-human-rights.
+The Law Society produce their Identifying a deprivation of liberty: a practical quide, that aims to help identify when a deprivation of liberty may occur.